 Drawing on more than two decades of litigation experience, Andrew L. Zivitz has achieved extraordinary results in securities fraud cases.
 His work has led to the recovery of more than $1 billion for damaged clients and class members.

 Andy has represented dozens of major institutional investors in securities class actions and private litigation.
 He is skilled in all aspects of complex litigation, from developing and implementing strategies, to conducting merits and expert discovery, to negotiating resolutions.
-Andy has served as lead or co-lead counsel in several of the largest securities class actions in the U.S., including cases against JPMorgan, Bank of America, Hewlett-Packard, Tenet Healthcare, and Pfizer.
+Andy has served as lead or co-lead counsel in many of the largest securities class actions in the U.S., including cases against Bank of America, Celgene, Goldman Sachs, Hewlett-Packard, JPMorgan, Pfizer, Tenet Healthcare, and Walgreens.

 Andy’s extensive courtroom experience serves his clients well in trial situations, as well as pre-trial proceedings and settlement negotiations.
 He served as one of the lead plaintiffs’ attorneys in the only securities fraud class action arising out of the financial crisis to be tried to a jury verdict, has handled a Daubert trial in the U.S. District Court for the Southern District of New York, and successfully argued dispositive motions before federal district and appeals courts throughout the country.